 (1) Subject to subsection (2), this Division applies to residential building work that is performed by an owner-builder.

-(2) This Division does not apply to residential building work for which a building licence under Part XV of the Local Government (Miscellaneous Provisions) Act 1960 was issued before the commencement of the Home Building Contracts Amendment Act 1996.
+(2) This Division does not apply to residential building work for which a building licence under Part XV of the Local Government (Miscellaneous Provisions) Act 1960 was issued before the commencement of the the Home Building Contracts Amendment Act 1996.

 [Section 25E inserted by No. 72 of 1996 s.
 5; amended by No. 74 of 2003 s.
 66.]